I spoke at Container World 2019 in Santa Clara and shared insights on how LogDNA scales Elastic Search using Kubernetes over the years.

 We needed a consistent way to deploy our software across varying infrastructures.
 We run our application on both cloud and on-premise and we are agnostic to wherever our customers want to run LogDNA, whether it’s Amazon, Azure, a data center in Las Vegas, a barn in Russia, anywhere.

 We use Kubernetes to help us better automation for versioning, CI/CD and maintenance.
-We run ES on k8s at scale.
+We run ES on k8s at scales.

 Running Elasticsearch on Kubernetes is not straight forward